urbit/docs/arvo/jael/scry.md

 # `%subscriptions`

 A `%subscriptions` scry gets the current state of subscriptions to public key updates (typically initiated with a [%public-keys task](@/docs/arvo/jael/tasks.md#public-keys)).
-It takes a `life` as its `path` and returns a triple of the following:
+It takes a `life` as its `path` and returns a triple consisting of the following:

 ```hoon
 yen=(jug duct ship)  ::  trackers